KirillAshikhmin/QuestPlayer/README.md

 1. Finish translations of strings.xml and prefs.xml files for Russian, Simplified Chinese, and Traditional Chinese
 2. Fix any more bugs that show up

+Version 1.6.1
+1. Added display option to replace all game graphics with a neutral image.
+This allows a user to censor a game that contains violent, sexual, or obscene imagery.
+2. Fixed rare data loss when a page contained tandem code repeats

 Version 1.6
 1. Created "About Quest Player" dialog
 2. Final fixes